 - Wash your hands or use hand sanitizer before touching your mask.

-- Remove the mask if it is soiled or damp.
+- Replace the mask if it is soiled or damp.

 Which Fabrics Work Best?

-When it comes to choosing a good fabric for face masks, you must walk a fine line.
+When it comes to choosing an appropriate fabric for face masks, you must walk a fine line.
 You need a material thick enough to stop viral particles, which are incredibly small, yet thin enough that you can breathe comfortably.

-According to The New York Times, scientists around the world are currently testing everyday household items, from furnace filters to vacuum bags to flannel pajamas, to figure out which make the most effective face masks.
+According to The New York Times, scientists around the world have tested (and continue to test) everyday household items, from furnace filters to vacuum bags to flannel pajamas, to figure out which make the most effective face masks.

-Although research is still ongoing, Dr. Scott Segal, chairman of anesthesiology at Wake Forest Baptist Health told The New York Times he suggests doing a light test.
+Although research is still ongoing, North Carolina NPR affiliate WFDD notes that Scott Segal, chairman of anesthesiology at Wake Forest Baptist Health suggests doing a light test.
 Hold the fabric up to a bright light.
 If the light passes easily through the fibers, and you can see the fibers themselves, it’s not a good candidate for a face mask.
 If the fabric is dense and the light doesn’t pass through it easily, it’s a better choice for a face mask.

 Some materials that might make an effective face mask include: